deanagan/deanagan.github.io/_posts/2020-07-23-Using-Python-To-Compute-Start-To-End-Dates.md

 ```
-# First, create our holidays list
+# First, create our holidays lookup
 nsw_holidays = [*holidays.Australia(years=2020, prov='NSW')]

 # Note, add any holiday or absences manually if any